 Moving through the benchmarks

-Although NICE never stipulated that an implant should move from a 3 to a 10 year rating, ODEP decided the system would fail patients if manufacturers did not regularly submit data to support the continued use of their product at each of the time points.
+Although NICE never stipulated that an implant should move from a 3 to a 10 or a 13 year rating, ODEP decided the system would fail patients if manufacturers did not regularly submit data to support the continued use of their product at each of the time points.

 It is not acceptable for an implant to “rest” and not continue to move through the benchmarks at the allocated time periods.
 If the implant does not continue to move up through the ratings it could be withdrawn.
 ODEP realise that data collection is time consuming and ODEP does understand that companies can face difficulties in obtaining data to deadline.
 We know that there is often a delay between the request and the delivery of data from some registries.
 Thus, a year of grace is available for manufacturers to obtain the necessary data for their next submission.
 ODEP will inform manufacturers when they are expected to submit and if after the appropriate reminders, the company does not submit their product will be de-registered.

-With the maturity of registries ODEP will make benchmarks, past the 10 year timepoint, available.
+With the maturity of registries ODEP will make benchmarks, past the 10 or the 13 year timepoint, available.
 Basically, these will keep pace with most of the national joint registries.

 After an implant has achieved the highest benchmark, the manufacturer is expected to refresh their data every three years thereafter, to ensure good vigilance and surveillance of performance through data analysis.
 Regular reminders are issued to companies when their implants are approaching these gateways.